VR Research in Action – Real-Life Case Studies Using Biosensors

 - levitating furniture

-As they navigated through the task they experienced the four aforementioned jump scare moments, and the activity from each biometric sensor was recorded.
+As they navigated through the task they experienced the four aforementioned jump scare moments, and the activity from each biosensor was recorded.

 The results showed that the corrugator muscle activity (or amount of brow furrow) was largely unaffected by any of the discrete scary moments.
 The trapezius muscle however was much more indicative of the level of fear, strongly activated when a fearful stimulus was presented.